The Education World May Never Be The Same Anymore.

 Even with paraphrasing from Wikipedia & other sources on the internet, teachers find it hard to detect true work by students.
 Ultimately, when assessing homework and assignments, all teachers ask: does that really translate into the true grasp of knowledge and skills by the students?

-Luckily, there is ChatGPT detector available for use.
+Luckily, there are ChatGPT detectors (updated: GPTZero, AI Content Detector) available for use.
 This lecturer caught his student plagiarising her assignment by using the detector.
 Even so, he questions if 99.9% Fake or Real from the detector can be determined as definitive.
 Also, how many educators will know how to use it?
 And how many educators will know how to use it justly?

 (2) Educators will need to be more creative when it comes to creating assignments.